 The scope of supply encompasses the replacement of the existing V94.3 gas turbine with a new SGT5-4000F gas turbine, delivered from the Siemens gas turbine factory in Berlin, Germany.
 In addition, the existing generator and steam turbine will be refurbished at the Siemens site in Newcastle, UK.

-Also included in Siemens' scope of supply are services including the extension of the existing air cooled condenser (ACC) and an update of the existing Distributed Control System (DCS) to the latest SPPA-T3000 Control System.
+Also included in Siemens’ scope of supply are services including the extension of the existing air cooled condenser (ACC) and an update of the existing Distributed Control System (DCS) to the latest SPPA-T3000 Control System.
 Centrica will refurbish the heat recovery steam generator (HRSG) and parts of the Balance of Plant.
-The long-term service agreement (LTSA) between Siemens and Centrica is for a period of twelve years and includes spare parts, the performance of scheduled turnkey outages, as well as Power Diagnostics®, part of Siemens' Digital Services for Energy portfolio.
+The long-term service agreement (LTSA) between Siemens and Centrica is for a period of twelve years and includes spare parts, the performance of scheduled turnkey outages, as well as Power Diagnostics®, part of Siemens’ Digital Services for Energy portfolio.
+The King’s Lynn combined cycle gas turbine (CCGT) power plant was the only large new-build CCGT that was succesful in the auction.
+The Capacity Market Auction, run by the GB electricity system operator National Grid, took place in the UK for the third year in a row.
+Through the auction process, the British government asks power generators to commit to make generating capacity available at times of high demand for the grid.

 “Siemens is able to offer Centrica highly efficient power plant equipment and services for the company’s specific requirements in a competitive market environment.
 The new Siemens F-class gas turbine will further increase the efficiency of the King’s Lynn plant”, says Olaf Kreyenberg, Head of PG Sales Europe at Siemens.
 “We are proud of our long-time partnership with Centrica and are looking forward to continuing the excellent cooperation in the future.”